jreps/PatientLevelPredictionModule/README.md

 # Development

-This package is being developed in RStudio.
+This project is being developed in RStudio.

 ### Development status